 7. Mini golf – Tree top Adventure

-Tree Top adventure golf in the city centre starts at £5.50 for a round of golf with the under 5’s and they have a 2 for 1 early bird offer on at the moment which is fab for summer – you pay for one course and get the two!
+Tree Top adventure golf in the city centre starts at £5.50 for a round of golf with the under 5’s.
+Sometimes they have offers such as you pay for one course and get the two!
 Monday to Friday from 11am – 1pm and Sundays 10-12.
 It’s on the top floor of the bullring and features two different themed courses plus there is a fab eatery with the most awesome pizzas and sweet treats.
-I visited with all four kids one afternoon and we took our time to complete a round together – we opted for a course which took us through some Aztec / jungle themed holes, each more extravagant and with increasing difficulty.
+I visited with all four kids one afternoon and we took our time to complete a round together.
+We opted for a course which took us through some Aztec / jungle themed holes, each more extravagant and with increasing difficulty.
 Logan and Lincoln managed to ace it and ended up winning a free return trip at the last hole too.
 On the whole a fun unique experience but because it’s so fab it can get really busy.
-It’s worth speaking to the team about their sensory sessions – every month they host a quieter inclusive session which is great to hear about.
+It’s worth speaking to the team about their sensory sessions.
+Every month they host a quieter inclusive session which is great to hear about.

-There’s lots of different animal themed attractions in around the Midlands, check out my recent blog here with details of our top ten children’s farms to explore.
-Forge Mill at Sandwell Valley is a great value mini visit, where you can feed the animals in the yard – adults £3 and kids £2.50 and then of course explore the parks and surrounding lakes for the cost of a car Park ticket.
+There’s lots of different animal themed attractions in around the Midlands.
+Check out my recent blog here with details of our top ten children’s farms to explore.
+Forge Mill at Sandwell Valley is a great value mini visit.
+You can feed the animals in the yard – adults £3 and kids £2.50 and then of course explore the parks and surrounding lakes for the cost of a car Park ticket.

 When the weather outside gets unbearably hot then head to the snow dome to cool off.
-Entry to the snow fun park is £9.50 for kids and adults are from £4.95 and they also do parent and tots sessions for under 4’s which are £12.
+Entry to the snow fun park is £9.50 for kids and adults are from £4.95.
+They also do parent and tots sessions for under 4’s which are £12.

 I love visiting a garden centre to while away the hours, and Webbs in Hagley has the fabulous hidden treasure which is the falconry centre on site.
 Adults are £6 and children 5-16 £4.50.
 You can pop in at any time to meet eighty species and if the weather is right then you can catch a flying display at 1pm or 3.30pm.